tonjetj/tonjetj/README.md

 Other than that, I spend my time trying to keep my plants alive, cuddle with my two black cats, and reading good books.

 ## Currently working on
+- 👩🏻‍💻 Learning Python

-🪄 Redesigning my portfolio.
+- 🪄 Redesigning my portfolio.
 Coming soon! 🧙🏻

 ## Skills